ak-nugget/coolplantsclub/README.md

 # coolplantsclub
- App to (kind of better) manage your plants
+ PWA to (kind of better) manage your plants

+ Build with NuxtJS